openl2m/openl2m/docs/using/basic_view.rst

 |switch_commands_tab|

-This tab will only show if 'global' switch-level commands are configured by the admin.
+This tab will only show if 'global' device-level commands are configured by the admin.

-This tab will give a simple form with some 'global' show commands you can execute on the switch.
+This tab will give a simple form with some 'global' show commands you can execute on the device.
 Select a command, click on 'Run Command', and be patient!

 |command_output_tab|

-When complete, the page will refresh and a new 'Command Output' tab will show the output from the switch.
+When complete, the page will refresh and a new 'Command Output' tab will show the output from the device.

 .. |switch_commands_tab| image:: ../_static/switch-commands-tab.png